-- Experts agree that the shorter a car loan the better due largely to savings on interest costs.
+Experts agree that the shorter a car loan the better, largely due to savings on interest charges.

 Pros and cons of shorter and longer car loans